borzunov/django-forum/README.md

 in production mode).
 Thanks to Compose, you don't need to install, configure, or start these components yourself (either in development or production).
-All configuration is stored inside this repository, so Compose can pull and run all these servers in isolated containers for you.
+All configuration is stored in this repository, so Compose can pull and run all these servers in isolated containers for you.

 Furthermore, it's easy to plug in new components (e.g. Celery for background processing or